 POWER then prepared a wildfire mitigation report with prioritized recommendations for potential improvement.
 The analysis and recommendations of that report formed the basis for development of site-specific implementation plans with action items scheduled on the basis of risk and cost.
 These plans provide guidance for NCPA to identify, correct, remediate, or employ new or better methods to be prepared for, reduce, and eliminate the risk of wildfires in and around NCPA facilities.
-In 2019, this WMP was presented at the NCPA Commission Meeting, a public meeting, and is posted on NCPA's public website domain.
+The conclusions of the wildfire mitigation report also helped inform the development of this WMP.